Code of conduct for events sponsored by the MIT Libraries

 Behaviors not tolerated

-What you can do & how we will respond
+What you can do and how we will respond

 If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or immediate expulsion from the event.
 Participants who are asked by anyone to stop any harassing or disrespectful behavior are expected to comply immediately.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the event organizer or speak with any MIT Libraries staff person associated with the event.
 Event staff can be identified by their name badges, and will help participants contact security or local law enforcement as appropriate, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.